conema/monterail-dark/README.md

 ## FAQ
 * The Light/Full Dark version will be released?

-Yes, but for the moment it is better to completely finish the dark version, after that, the creation of others version will fast as a snap of fingers.
+Yes, but for the moment it is better to completely finish the dark version, after that, the creation of other versions will fast as a snap of fingers.

 * The original Monterail version will be released?